 Referral to CRSA does not relieve the Contractor of the responsibility for timely providing medically necessary AHCCCS services not covered by CRSA.
 In the event that CRSA denies a medically necessary AHCCCS service for the reason that it is not related to a CRS condition, the Contractor must promptly respond to the service authorization request and authorize the provision of medically necessary services.
 CRSA cannot contest the Contractor prior authorization determination if CRSA fails to timely respond to a service authorization request.
-Contractors, through their Medical Directors, may request review from CRS Regional Medical Director when it denies a service for the reason that it is not covered by the CRS Program.
-The Contractor may also request a hearing with the Administration if it is dissatisfied with the CRSA determination.
+Contractors, through their Medical Directors, may request review from CRSA when it denies a service for the reason that it is not covered by the CRS Program.
+The Contractor may also request a hearing with the Administration if it is dissatisfied with the CSRA determination.
 If the AHCCCS Hearing Decision determines that the service should have been provided by CRSA, CRSA shall be financially responsible for the costs incurred by the Contractor in providing the service.

 A member with private insurance is not required to utilize CRSA.
-This includes members with Medicare whether they are enrolled in Medicare FFS or a Medicare Managed Care Plan.
-If the member uses the private insurance network or Medicare for a CRS covered condition, the Contractor is responsible for all applicable deductibles and copayments.
-If the member is on Medicare, the AHCCCS Policy 201- Medicare Cost Sharing for Members in Traditional Fee for Service Medicare and Policy 202 - Medicare Cost Sharing for Members in Medicare Managed Care Plans shall apply.
-When the private insurance or Medicare is exhausted, or certain annual or lifetime limits are reached with respect to CRS covered conditions, the Contractor shall refer the member to CRSA for determination for CRS services.
-If the member with private insurance or Medicare chooses to enroll with CRS, CRS becomes the secondary payer responsible for all applicable deductibles and copayments.
-The Contractor is not responsible to provide services in instances when the CRS eligible member, who has no primary insurance or Medicare, refuses to receive CRS covered services through the CRS Program.
+If the member uses the private insurance network for a CRS covered condition, the Contractor is responsible for all applicable deductibles and copayments.
+When the private insurance is exhausted with respect to CRS covered conditions, the Contractor shall refer the member to CRSA for determination for CRS services.
+The Contractor is not responsible to provide services in instances when the CRS eligible member refuses to receive CRS covered services through the CRS Program.
 If the Contractor becomes aware that a member with a CRS covered condition refuses to participate in the CRS application process or refuses to receive services through the CRS Program, the member may be billed by the provider in accordance with AHCCCS regulations regarding billing for unauthorized services.